Leah’s husband did not love nor want her.

 He is despised and rejected by men, A Man of sorrows and acquainted with grief.
 And we hid, as it were, our faces from Him; He was despised, and we did not esteem Him.”

-When other people reject you, it hurts.
-No doubt about it.
-I’ve experienced it many times myself.
-But we can take comfort in knowing that we are not dealing with anything that Jesus hasn’t already dealt with Himself!
+But we can take comfort in knowing that we are not facing anything that Jesus hasn’t dealt with Himself already!

 We can learn from Leah and Jesus regarding how to deal with rejection: